venkatanarayanan/beautiful-jekyll/_posts/2020-12-24-eric-lauries-definitions.md

 You can find Eric's tweet about Third-man movements [here](https://twitter.com/EricLaurie/status/1341740185520918530?s=20)

-Please not that all the above visualizations were created by [Eric](https://twitter.com/EricLaurie) and I am just putting all in a single place.
+Please note that all the above visualizations were created by [Eric](https://twitter.com/EricLaurie) and I am just putting all in a single place.
 Eric himself will create a Glossary soon, that will be quite different to this one.

-Give Eric a follow on Twitter :)
+Give Eric a follow on Twitter at [@EricLaurie](https://twitter.com/EricLaurie) :)